eideasy/e-seal-digital-signature-service/README.md

 - run and make the service accessible to the eID Easy API server

 ### Build instructions
-Recommended HSM is YubiKey FIPS since it has arm64 compatible PKCS #11 libraries.

   ```
     # Install the PKCS #11 required library to maven if needed